-- The vaccine causes our bodies to produce protection (antibodies) to help keep us from becoming sick if we are exposed to the COVID-19 virus.
-The vaccine uses messenger RNA (mRNA) to help our bodies make protection against the virus. - In studies, this vaccine produced high antibody levels in those who were previously immunized with a booster dose or had previous COVID-19 disease. - As with any vaccine, this vaccine may not fully protect all those who receive it (especially for immunocompromised individuals) and it is not known how long you will be protected.
+- The vaccine causes our body to produce protection (antibodies) to help keep us from becoming sick if we are exposed to the COVID-19 virus.
+The vaccine uses messenger RNA (mRNA) to help our body make protection against the virus. - The effectiveness and protectiveness of this vaccine is assumed to be similar to Pfizer BioNTech's studies of its original COVID-19 and bivalent Omicron BA.1 vaccines. - As with any vaccine, this vaccine may not fully protect all those who receive it (especially for immunocompromised individuals) and it is not known how long you will be protected.